1850 Census Age Calculator

 Literacy and education provide social context

-Use the calculator above to estimate a birth year based on age categories recorded in this census.
+Use the 1850 Census Age Calculator above to estimate a probable birth year based on the age recorded in this census.